abbygoyal/React-UI/README.md

-## Monsters-rolodex-complete
+## React-UI-complete

-The completed version of our monsters rolodex project!
+The completed version of our React-UI-complete project!

 # How to fork and clone